dan-koller/Spring-Accounting-Service/README.md

 | PUT api/admin/user/access  | -  | -  | -  | +  | -  |
 | GET api/security/events  | -  | -  | -  | -  | +  |

-_Of course, you can change the accessabilty of certain endpoints based on your needs._
+_Of course, you can change the accessibility of certain endpoints based on your needs._

 ## Installation

 - `./gradlew build --refresh-dependencies` to install dependencies
 - The application is secured by https
-- However, I used a selfsigned certificate which shouldn't be used in a productive environment.
+- However, I used a self-signed certificate which shouldn't be used in a productive environment.
 Get a certificate from a trustworthy source like [Let's encrypt](https://letsencrypt.org/getting-started/).

 ## Technologies